sarken/frontend-docs-test/front-end-user-guide.md

 Rules on the Archive are written in modules, and generally in order from the most general or global rules, that affect the most things on the most pages, to the most specific rules, that move a single element in one context.
 We continually combine and simplify rules, finding commonalities of purpose behind ways of displaying information, working towards a simple and consistent interface.

-To put this another way: In our stylesheet, classes are laid out so more general classes (`.blurb`, `.index`, `.work`) are modified by more specific classes further down the cascade.
+To put this another way: in a single stylesheet, classes are laid out so more general classes (`.blurb`, `.index`, `.work`) are modified by more specific classes further down the cascade.
 Just like a chair can be modified by the adjective hard, a blurb can be modified by the class collection.

 The core process in all front end design is the naming of things.
 By really thinking about each element we deal with, and describing it simply and aptly, we create the most *readable* (and therefore flexible, accessible, and maintainable) interface we can.
 This is true for [CSS classes](classes), for style rules, for bug fixing, for HTML markup, and for page design.

-## Levels
+## Stylesheets

+The Archive has 33 stylesheets, the first 22 of which are always applied.
+Of the remaining 11:

+- two are role-specific (translator and admin),
+- two are specific to relative screen width (midsize and narrow)
-The Archive has 32 stylesheets, the first 29 of which are always applied.
-Of the remaining eight, three are media-specific (handheld for mobile devices, aural for speech synthesizers, and print for printers), four are Internet Explorer conditionals (used only when the site is accessed in the corresponding version of Internet Explorer), and one is our sandbox (always used, but home to temporary or experimental styles we aren't ready to put into the first 29).
+- two are media-specific (aural for speech synthesizers, and print for printers),
+- four are Internet Explorer conditionals (used only when the site is accessed in the corresponding version of Internet Explorer), and
+- one is our sandbox (always used, but home to temporary or experimental styles we aren't ready to put into the first 29).

 On your development environment, you will see all of the stylesheets listed in the document head.
 The order they are listed in is the cascade hierarchy.

-Things are a little different on our test and production environments, which use our skin system to combine the stylesheets.
-If you look at the page source on either of these environments, you will notice that the first 29 stylesheets have been grouped into a single file named 01\_site\_screen\_.css.
+Things are a little different on our staging and production environments, which use our skin system to combine the stylesheets.
+If you look at the page source on either of these environments, you will notice that the first 22 stylesheets have been grouped into a single file named 01\_site\_screen\_.css.
 (These skin stylesheets are cached, so if a change fails to show up after being deployed to test or production, the first step to figuring out why is to ask the person in charge of the code push to recache the stylesheets.)

 ### Core